rtryan98/OWGE/README.md

 Running CMake will download the D3D12 Agility SDK, the DirectStorage SDK and the DirectX Shader Compiler.
 By doing so you accept the license terms provided by Microsoft for those SDKs.
 A Copy of the Licenses is included in `COPYING.md`.

+To use NvPerf with OWGE you need to agree to NVIDIA's licence agreement provided by the SDK, which can be found on [NVIDIA's Nsight Perf SDK page](https://developer.nvidia.com/nsight-perf-sdk).